coveooss/connectivity-library/Pendo Feedback/README.md

 ## Pendo Feedback API Specifics
 * [API Documentation](http://apidoc.receptive.io/)
 * Retrieving Feature views and vote counts from the API requires retrieving the individual features in a sub query.
 This is not optimal, so if you don't need the view count in the search results, you can omit the sub queries.
-You can use the sub query if you need additional data from that is on the specific Feature query, just add the metadata fields that are missing.
+You can use the sub query if you need additional data from Features, just add the metadata fields that are missing.
 * In the example JSON configuration private Feedback and private comments are ignored.
 You can remove the  `IndexingAction` if you want to include `private` items.

 ### Response Examples